Last updated on November 20, 2025

 MTG Arena Black Color Challenge 1

 Third up to the pitch is black, my personal favorite, which is headed by the necromancer Liliana Vess.
 Black is equal measures life and death, and uses both to their advantage with lifelink, deathtouch, and more.
-Your starting decklist is going to look like this:
+Your starting decklist is like this:

-Using the grave to send your opponents there will get you these upgrades:
+Use your grave with removal like Compound Fracture to send your opponents there and you get you these upgrades:

 Chandra’s Challenge